bashrc2/LKMPG/4.12.12/LKMPG-4.12.12.rst

-   By now you can look at these two device files and know instantly that they are block devices and are handled by same driver (block major 2).
-You might even be aware that these both represent your floppy drive, even if you only have one floppy drive.
-Why two files?
-One represents the floppy drive with 1.44 MB of storage.
-The other is the same floppy drive with 1.68 MB of storage, and corresponds to what some people call a \`superformatted' disk.
-One that holds more data than a standard formatted floppy.
-So here's a case where two device files with different minor number actually represent the same piece of physical hardware.
-So just be aware that the word \`hardware' in our discussion can mean something very abstract.
+   By now you can look at these two device files and know instantly that they are block devices and are handled by same driver (block major 8).
+Sometimes two device files with the same major but different minor number can actually represent the same piece of physical hardware.
+So just be aware that the word "hardware" in our discussion can mean something very abstract.

    :::